akiva123/akiva123.github.io/_posts/2020-12-22-sql_tutorial.markdown

 permalink:  sql_tutorial
 ---

-In this tutorial we will cover the main statements use in SQL.
+In this tutorial we will cover the main statements used in SQL.
 First, let's create two tables.

 CREATE a(
   id INT,